 My article Life in the Universe (Within Our Lifetimes) won 3rd place in the 8th annual Joan and Arthur Seidel Griffith Observer Writing Contest in 2020.
-It will be published in a future edition of the Griffith Observer magazine.
+It was published in the July 2021 issue of the Griffith Observer magazine.

 #BlackInAstro founder Ashley Walker is fighting for equality in the space sciences — A lab note (short article) for Massive Science, highlighting the work of astrochemist Ashley Walker.

 NASA's Perseverance Rover has landed on Mars — Live coverage of the exciting Perseverance landing on 2/18!